Here’s how I took an eyesore of an old armchair and turned it into a showpiece -my no sew method to reupholster a wingback chair makes this easy!

-I referenced other bloggers to help me out and am including the links for you.
+I referenced a few other bloggers to help me out and am including the links for you.
 Jessica from Four Generations One Roof has an awesome no-sew reupholstery tutorial that was a huge help for me – plus she has a video which is what made this whole thing tangible.
-And, this chart from Jenny from Little Green Notebook helped me know how much fabric and batting to purchase.
+But this chart from Jenny from Juniper Homee helped me know how much fabric and batting to purchase.
 I highly suggest you use their posts as references to help out your upholstery project.

 Before I began, I mentally prepared my mind for reupholstering this chair since this was my first attempt ever at upholstery.